oszuidwest/rpi-texttv/README.md

 This configuration ensures efficient cooling while minimizing unnecessary fan activation during light workloads.

 #### Audio on Dual Screens
-When dual screen mode is enabled with VLC audio, the script automatically configures audio output to both HDMI ports.
+When dual screen mode is enabled with mpv audio, the script automatically configures audio output to both HDMI ports.
 This ensures that the same audio stream plays through both connected displays.
-The implementation uses two synchronized VLC instances, each targeting a specific HDMI audio device (vc4hdmi0 and vc4hdmi1).
+The implementation uses two synchronized mpv instances, each targeting a specific HDMI audio device (vc4hdmi0 and vc4hdmi1).

 ## Usage
 To get started, install Raspberry Pi OS Bookworm (64-bit) and log in as a non-privileged user.
 It's important to avoid using `su` or `sudo` for root access during this process.
 Run the following command to execute the setup script: